ananthmgk/100-days-of-code/log.md

 Day 04 (06-01-2024) - Today created branches of the category tree button, when we hover on the list it will show it's branches..

 Day 05 (07-01-2024) - Today added settimeout() funcn in the category tree button, for all the branches.

+Day 06 (08-01-2024) - Today I removed setTimeout() func, and i used a better method using ternary operator.
+This category button is for testing porpose and its hardcoded, next i going to fetch datas from api.....